Everyone Healthy Library

 - Urine White Blood Cells Test

-27This visual map uses existing EH database links to show biological agents and lab markers reported as increased, decreased, or associated with this condition.
+27This visual map shows biological markers/agents reported as increased or decreased with this condition.
 These are educational relationships only; test results must be interpreted by a qualified clinician because ranges vary by lab, method, age, sex and clinical context.

 Often increased

-- Mycobacterium TuberculosisReference range exampleAll: 0–1 NegativeLinked diagnostic tests1Acid Fast Bacilli (AFB Smear or Culture)
+- Mycobacterium TuberculosisReference range exampleAll: 0–1 NegativeLinked diagnostic testsAcid Fast Bacilli (AFB Smear or Culture)

 Often decreased